 We recommend that all students attending Summer Connections

-also sign up for the Summer Orientation session immediately prior to or immediately following the program.
+also sign up for the Summer Orientation session immediately prior to the program (June 21-22).
 For more information on Summer Orientation, please visit the Summer Orientation website.